-If you’ve been in the fish game for a while, caring for the electric blue Joahnni is a challenge you might be up for.
+If you’ve been in the fish game for a while, caring for the electric blue Johanni is a challenge you might be up for.
 These fish aren’t the hardiest, meaning they are ultra-sensitive and difficult to keep.
 They can also be somewhat aggressive and may not work in all aquarium situations.
-They don’t get very large, reaching up to three inches, requiring only a 30-gallon tank.
+They don’t get very large, reaching up to 3 inches, requiring only a 30-gallon tank.

 4. Electric Yellow Cichlid

 The adorable yellow cichlid is a terrific choice for beginners.
-These tiny guys only reach about three inches total, so they will stay small forever.
+These tiny guys only reach about 3 inches total, so they will stay small forever.
 Since they aren’t very big, their aggression might not bother some fish, but it can be a problem for others.
-Always keep your eye on their behavior.
+Always keep an eye on their behavior.

 6. Livingstonii Cichlid

-The livingstonii cichlid, also known as Livingston’s cichlid, has a very nifty color pattern, boasting camouflage-like blotches ranging from brown to blue.
+The Livingstonii cichlid, also known as Livingston’s cichlid, has a very nifty color pattern, boasting camouflage-like blotches ranging from brown to blue.
 These fish reach nearly 10 inches as adults, but they need a giant setup of 125-gallons or more to thrive.
-The Livingstoni is a big-time predator but is generally peaceful with its own kind.
+The Livingstonii is a big-time predator but is generally peaceful with its own kind.